scylladb/python-driver/docs/security.rst

 Server verifies client and client verifies server
 +++++++++++++++++++++++++++++++++++++++++++++++++

-See the previous section for examples of Cassandra configuration and preparing the client certificates.

 The following driver code specifies that the connection should use two-way verification: